xingjian-bai/ns-diffusion/readme.md

 ### bbox_classifier
-- classify relations based on
+- classify relations based on bboxes.
+- Trained on multi-object scenes, as the core part of bbox-evaluation pipeline

+## New start: bbox-to-image generation
+### cond_image0
+- unconditional generation
+### cond_image1
+- conditioned on object feature and bounding box.
+- Train 1-obj scene; train on 2-obj-scene with composition.